MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 ## Examples

-A example to move a robot backwards and forwards with the [navigation stack](http://wiki.ros.org/navigation).
+An example to move a robot backwards and forwards with the [navigation stack](http://wiki.ros.org/navigation).

 ### Reverse robot movement with navigation stack

-The following code needs to be included in your launch file (or nodes launched respectively) to allow the robot to navigate in forward and reverse depending on the set mode:
+The following code needs to be included in your launch file (or the nodes launched respectively) to allow the robot to navigate in forward and reverse depending on the set mode:

 ```xml